fractalic/mp4-fall2015/README.md

 + `Vehicle`s: In the vehicles package create three classes for vehicles, which can run over (destroy) everything with a lower strength but will crash (be destroyed) when running into something with a greater strength.
 Like real vehicles, your vehicles should build momentum when moving, so it takes time for them to accelerate or brake or turn; they can change directions only at low speed.
 Note that the speed of a `Vehicle` is controlled by the cool-down period.
 + Your own category: In a separate package implement three classes of `Item`s that share some similarity.
 Examples might include tornadoes and earthquake, mountains and cliffs, even Master Yoda or Voldemort.
 Use your imagination!

-You have considerable freedom in this assignment for which items you add and how your items behave.
+You have considerable freedom in this machine problem for which items you add and how your items behave.
 Your items might range from a simple stone to sophisticated characters and weapon systems, from real-world animals to science fiction creatures, or include technical objects.

 When designing your items think about subtyping and interfaces.
 You may want to introduce additional interfaces or abstract classes where suitable.